-It’s hard to believe that a destination this exotic is not only close to the United States (2.5 hours from Miami) but a part of it.
+It’s hard to believe that a destination this exotic is not only close to the United States (2.5 hours from Miami) but also part of it.
 When you travel to Puerto Rico, you’ll discover gorgeous white sandy beaches, delicious food, fascinating Spanish history, and extraordinary natural attractions that include a rain forest and a bay where you can swim at night surrounded by millions of tiny, glowing creatures.

-Puerto Rico Flag
+Getting to Puerto Rico

 Mona Island offers snorkelers and scuba divers exceptional visibility and a huge variety of marine life including turtles and octopuses.
 Hope for a cloudy night so you can take a mystical, nighttime swim in the bioluminescent bay on the island of Vieques or in Fajardo.

 On the island of Culebra, Playa Flamenco is considered one of Puerto Rico’s loveliest beaches, with soft, pure white sands that strike a vivid contrast to the surrounding green foliage.

 Puerto Rican restaurants serve traditional Criolla food (a blend of Taíno, Spanish and African influences) as well as just about every international cuisine.
 Mofongo, a favorite island dish consisting of mashed green plantains fried with garlic and other seasonings, can be served plain or stuffed with meat or seafood.

-The Casals Festival, a classical music festival in late February/early March, draws many international guest conductors, orchestras and soloists to San Juan's Performing Arts Center.
-Puerto Rico’s Carnival features float parades, dancing, and street parties and takes place the week before Ash Wednesday.
+The Casals Festival, a classical music festival in late February and early March, draws many international guest conductors, orchestras, and soloists to San Juan's Performing Arts Center while Puerto Rico’s Carnival features float parades, dancing, and street parties and takes place the week before Ash Wednesday.